 With the Singapore GP back on track in 2022, race fans can expect an unforgettable experience of nonstop thrills and adrenaline.

 6. It’s one of the world’s greenest cities

-That’s not all.
-There’s rich biodiversity in nature reserves, too—Singapore is home to over 2,100 native vascular plant species.
+There’s rich biodiversity in the many nature reserves that dot our City in a Garden—Singapore is home to over 2,100 native vascular plant species.
 The Bukit Timah Nature Reserve in particular, is said to contain more tree species in a single hectare than the total number of tree species found in North America.